Easy steps to writing quality content for your blog ( Revealed) This is the strategy of a writing journey to make a difference in results.

 - Pictures and eye candy

-- Linking is important but so is the placement
+- Linking a post is important but so is the placement

 - Bing remains keyword independent